Toast (honor): Norms and etiquette of toasting

+L'Chaim

+L'Chaim in Hebrew is a toast meaning "to life".
+When a couple becomes engaged, they get together with friends and family to celebrate.
+Since they drink l'chaim ("to life"), the celebration is also called a l'chaim.

+The origins of the custom to toast this way may be traced to an account described in the Talmud, where R. Akiva said upon pouring cups of wine poured at a banquet a benediction of "Wine and life to the mouth of the sages, wine and life to the mouth of the sages and their students."
+Many reasons for this custom have been offered.
+One reason based on the Zohar is to wish that the wine would be tied to the tree of life and not to the tree of death with which Eve had sinned.
+A second reason brought forward is that there was a common practice to make people who intend to kill drink wine and thereby be calmed, and therefore there is a custom to proclaim "to life!" over wine in the hope that it will prevent bloodshed.
+A third reason is that wine was created to comfort those who are in mourning (based on Proverbs 31:6) and there emerged a practice to toast thus when drinking in sad times in the hope that one day the drinker will drink wine in good happy times, and the practice of toasting this way subsequently extended to all situations.

 The German word "prost"

 Prosit/Prost

 Prosit is a Latin word, meaning roughly "be well", which is a toast in Latin and modern Italian, from which the German short form "prost" is derived.
 This is a toast in German.
-The expression dates back to the beginning of the 18th century when it was used among university students and eventually made its way into every day language.
+The expression dates back to the beginning of the 18th century when it was used among university students and eventually made its way into everyday language.
 In a ceremonious context and in connection with a short speech, the English word "toast" may also be used.

 The Latin word comes from the verb "prodesse" (= "to benefit sth/sb", "to be beneficial").
 Consequently, "prosit" is the conjugated form (3rd person Singular, Present Subjunctive, Active) and therefore an optative: "To you/ to your health".
 Like the colloquial "prost", "prosit" was originally used by university students.